its-rich/its-rich/README.md

   * Firebase
 * Created Python scripts that interact with a PostgreSQL database
   * Psycopg2
-* Created a Healthcare Appointment Management System
+* Created a Healthcare Appointment Management System Website
   * Flask
   * Pickle